wangkuiyi/wangkuiyi.github.io/roofline.md

 ![](roofline.png)

 Each dot corresponds to a matrix-multiplication operation that takes input matrices in a certain size $n=2^i$.
 The larger the input matrices, the higher the arithmetic intensity of the operation.

+From this figure, we see that when the matrix size is large enough, the performance of the matrix multiplication kernel for Apple silicon GPUs provided by MLX achieves about 90% of the theoretical peak performance.
+This attests to the high code quality of MLX.

 ## Log-Log Plot